chrisjrob/chrisjrob.github.io/_posts/2008-07-15-the-green-icons-are-breeding.markdown

 layout: post
 title:  "The Green Icons are breeding"
 date:   2008-07-15 00:00:00
-categories: technology linux ltsp
+category: technology
-tags: italc vnc
+tags: [linux, ltsp, italc, vnc]
 ---

 Users reported that they had several green icons in their system tray.
 This transpired to be the KDE session manager, which automatically restores all applications running at time of logging-off.
 I have updated my Install Italc instructions to include excluding ica from KDE session manager.